Hello.

 I am also a regular presenter on The 7th Dimension on BBC Radio 4 Extra and as an actor I pop up on TV and radio.
 I am also a prolific voice-over chap and a walking anorak who does a lot of Doctor Who and Old Telly related stuff.
 I’m mostly harmless.

-It’s out!
-It has finally happened.
-My book on the classic TV serial The Quatermass Experiment, 36 years in the making, has been published.
+Something you might want for your discerning friend’s Christmas stocking – my book on the classic TV serial The Quatermass Experiment, 36 years in the making, is out now.
 After two successful launches and a sell out of the limited ediition hardback, it is available to order in its beautiful paperback from here.
 Reviews have been pretty much perfect :

 “Superb – seeing TV history being presented so richly in this manner means that celebration is more than earned by this engrossing, skilfully assembled publication.” : Andrew Pixley – downthetubes